jpang02/eventBack-1/README.md

 #Paradigm shift with Asynchronous program:

 1. No return statement
-2. rogram flow is based on side effects.
+2. Program flow is based on side effects.
 3. Program flow is not linear any more.
 4. No call stacks links between aync calls.
 5. Very different variable scopes.